A new fuel to 3D printing: 3D Bioprinting

 BioDan Group, the Spanish bioengineering firm specializing in regenerative medicine, collaborated with the Scientists from the Center for Energy, Environmental and Technological Research, Hospital General Universitario Gregorio Marañón and Universidad Carlos III de Madrid, have offered a 3D bioprinter prototype that can create a fully functional human skin.
 This skin is suitable for transplanting to patients or for the cosmetic, chemical, and medical products testing or use in research.

-There are some benefits to this new technology to the society.
+There are some benefits to this new technology to society.
 “The technique of bioprinting allows the skin to be generated in a consistent, automated way, and the procedure is less costly than producing manually,” said by Alfredo Brisac, who is the CEO of BioDan Group.

-Presently, this marvelous development is in the stage of being approved by different European governing agencies to guarantee that the skin that is produced is acceptable for transplants on patients suffered burns and skin problems.
+Presently, this marvellous development is in the stage of being approved by different European governing agencies to guarantee that the skin that is produced is acceptable for transplants on patients suffered burns and skin problems.